econia-labs/econia-v5/doc/architecture-specification.md

 ### Fees

 1. Fee rates `SHALL` be encoded as `u8` values, enabling fees up to 2.55%.
-1. Taker fees, assessed on the taker side of the trade, `SHALL` default to 0 for every new market, with a governance override enabling a new fee rate for select markets.
+1. Protocol fees, assessed on the taker side of the trade, `SHALL` default to 0 for every new market, with a governance override enabling a new fee rate for select markets.
 1. Integrators `SHALL` have the ability to collect fees via an `integrator_fee_rate_bps: u8` argument on public functions, deposited into an